 Carys Moseley, a former university theology lecturer, and now policy researcher for Christian Concern, has written that being transgender is a “psychiatric disorder” and implied that transgender women are sex offenders.

-Aside from public campaigning, Christian Concern’s sister organisation, the Christian Legal Centre, have offered legal support in a number of court cases challenging anti-discrimination and equality laws.
+Christian Concern’s sister organisation, the Christian Legal Centre, has offered legal support in a number of court cases challenging anti-discrimination and equality laws.

-Williams told attendees “thousands of people come through our offices”.
-A promotional pamphlet said the group spent almost half a million pounds on legal cases in 2017.
+Williams told attendees that “thousands of people come through our offices”.
+A promotional pamphlet said the group spent almost £500,000 on legal cases in 2017.

-A short film highlighting a few of these cases included Mike Davidson, who approached Christian Concern for help after the British Psychodrama Association revoked his membership for providing therapy for “unwanted same-sex attraction.”
+A short film highlighting a few of these cases featured Mike Davidson, who approached Christian Concern for help after the British Psychodrama Association revoked his membership for providing therapy for “unwanted same-sex attraction”.

 A running theme in the evening’s speeches was concern at the lack of young people in the Church of England.
 Indeed, a 2017 British Social Attitudes survey revealed a growing lack of religiosity among the young, with 70% of those aged 18–24 now saying they have no religion – a 56% increase from 2002.
 Only 2% identified as Anglican.

-The congregation at the event appeared to be mostly middle-aged aside from a number of young volunteers and families with infants.
+The congregation at the event appeared to be mostly middle-aged apart from a number of young volunteers and families with infants.

-Williams spoke of the urgent need “to build the next generation” and said that 500 young people have attended its week-long training camp, Wilberforce Academy, where speakers have included Sam Soloman, a former Muslim who converted to Christianity, who also spoke at this weekend’s event and is the group’s “Islamic affairs advisor”.
+Williams spoke of the urgent need “to build the next generation” and said that 500 young people have attended its week-long training camp, Wilberforce Academy.
+Speakers at the camp have included Sam Solomon, a former Muslim who converted to Christianity, who also spoke at this weekend’s event and is the group’s “Islamic affairs adviser”.

-Soloman previously drafted UKIP’s “charter of Muslim understanding” in 2014 – which was also shared online by Christian Concern.
-It proposed that Muslims should sign a special code of conduct rejecting violence.
+Solomon previously drafted UKIP’s “charter of Muslim understanding” – which was also shared online by Christian Concern.
+The charter proposed that Muslims should sign a special code of conduct rejecting violence.